-Now its eighth year, the Global Scholars Program will provide support for young leaders in the specialty from low- and middle-lower income countries to participate in the ANESTHESIOLOGY® 2022 annual meeting in New Orleans, LA.
-The program provides an opportunity to support the professional development with fewer resources and the development of the medical specialty of anesthesiology overseas.
+Now its ninth year, the Global Scholars Program will provide support for young leaders in the specialty from low- and middle-lower income countries to participate in the ANESTHESIOLOGY® 2023 annual meeting in San Francisco, CA. The program provides an opportunity to support the professional development with fewer resources and the development of the medical specialty of anesthesiology overseas.

-The 2022 ASA Global Scholars Program in funded in part by a grant from Edwards Lifesciences Foundation, a not-for-profit charitable foundation affiliated with Edwards Lifesciences Corporation.
+The 2022 ASA Global Scholars Program was funded in part by a grant from Edwards Lifesciences Foundation, a not-for-profit charitable foundation affiliated with Edwards Lifesciences Corporation.

 The 2019 ASA Global Scholars